kboul/wfs-spy-react/README.md

 -   [thingproxy](https://github.com/freeboard/thingproxy)

 The first was eventually used despite tring other proxies, although restrictions in usage were imposed, because it seems to be the most reliable in terms of getting correct server responses from the servers listed on WFS metadata statistics section.
+A future goal will be to develop something like a proxy middleware solution in order not to rely on external proxies.

 Other solutions can be found in this [article](https://nordicapis.com/10-free-to-use-cors-proxies/).